Doctors plan to revisit circumcision issue

 Pending the outcome of its current review, the national paediatric society recommends against routinely circumcising male infants.

-"The overall evidence of the benefits and harms of circumcision is so evenly balanced it does not support recommending circumcision as a routine procedure for newborns," says the current national guideline.
+The overall evidence of the benefits and harms of circumcision is so evenly balanced it does not support recommending circumcision as a routine procedure for newborns, says the current national guideline.

-"When parents are making a decision about circumcision, they should be advised of the present state of medical knowledge about its benefits and harms.
-The decision may ultimately be based on personal, religious, or cultural factors."
+When parents are making a decision about circumcision, they should be advised of the present state of medical knowledge about its benefits and harms.
+The decision may ultimately be based on personal, religious, or cultural factors.

-The new British Columbia policy states that infant male circumcision is "assumed to be legal if it is performed competently, in the child's best interest, and after valid consent has been obtained."
+The new British Columbia policy states that infant male circumcision is assumed to be legal if it is performed competently, in the child's best interest, and after valid consent has been obtained.

-However, the British Columbia guideline states that circumcising baby boys for non-medical reasons presents ethical and human rights concerns, and that "parental preference alone" does not justify non-therapeutic intervention.
+However, the British Columbia guideline states that circumcising baby boys for non-medical reasons presents ethical and human rights concerns, and that parental preference alone does not justify non-therapeutic intervention.

-"You are not obliged to act upon a request to circumcise an infant, but you must discuss the medical evidence and the current thoughts in bioethics that dissuade you from performing this procedure.
-You must also inform the parents that they have the right to see another doctor."
+You are not obliged to act upon a request to circumcise an infant, but you must discuss the medical evidence and the current thoughts in bioethics that dissuade you from performing this procedure.
+You must also inform the parents that they have the right to see another doctor.

-"We weren't particularly fond of the way they worded their policy," Dr. Schollenberg said, describing the British Columbia document as too "philosophical" and "ambiguous" with not enough practical advice for practising doctors.
+We weren't particularly fond of the way they worded their policy, Dr. Schollenberg said, describing the British Columbia document as too philosophical and ambiguous with not enough practical advice for practising doctors.

-"Our policy has tended to be to look to these national bodies … they're smart people, they tend to be a little less politically involved," Dr. Schollenberg said.
+Our policy has tended to be to look to these national bodies … they're smart people, they tend to be a little less politically involved, Dr. Schollenberg said.

 He said circumcising infant boys for non-medical reasons was already falling out of fashion at the time that he wound up his own paediatric practice in Winnipeg in 1987.

-"It's dropped and dropped and dropped over the years … it used to be a medically insured service," he said.
+It's dropped and dropped and dropped over the years … it used to be a medically insured service, he said.

-Dennis Harrison, spokesman for the Association for Genital Integrity, a Canadian anti-circumcision lobby group, agreed in a telephone interview from Vancouver that the rate of non-therapeutic infant male circumcision is dropping in Canada - from 16.9 per cent of males born in Canada in 1999 to 13.9 per cent in 2003.
+Dennis Harrison, spokesman for the External link Association for Genital Integrity, a Canadian anti-circumcision lobby group, agreed in a telephone interview from Vancouver that the rate of non-therapeutic infant male circumcision is dropping in Canada - from 16.9 per cent of males born in Canada in 1999 to 13.9 per cent in 2003.

 However, he said the national figures hide regional anomalies, especially on the East Coast.

-Citing numbers from the association's website, he said that in the most recent fiscal year, 14.9 per cent of male New Brunswick newborns went under the knife compared to only 1.1 per cent in Nova Scotia.
+Citing External link numbers from the association's website, he said that in the most recent fiscal year, 14.9 per cent of male New Brunswick newborns went under the knife compared to only 1.1 per cent in Nova Scotia.

 The contrast widens in the rest of Atlantic Canada: 29.5 per cent on Prince Edward Island, none in Newfoundland and Labrador.
 The Quebec rate was 3.2 per cent.